gadomski/jason2/README.md

 # jason2

-A python package for downloading and working with [jason2 altimitry data](http://www.nasa.gov/mission_pages/ostm/main/).
+A Python package for downloading and working with [jason2 altimitry data](http://www.nasa.gov/mission_pages/ostm/main/).
+**jason2** includes a command line tool for common use cases.

 ## Installation